Spite is an underrated product requirement

 - If

-invalid_granthits, clear stale token and force reconnect flow.
+invalid_granthits, clear the stale token and force the reconnect flow.

 Slot generation logic